Richard Göransson

 Karl Richard Jonsson Göransson (born 8 August 1978 in Örebro) is a Swedish racing driver.
-He is a 4-time champion of the Swedish Touring Car Championship winning it for West Coast Racing in 2004, 2005, 2008 and 2010.
+He is a four-time champion of the Swedish Touring Car Championship winning it for West Coast Racing in 2004, 2005, 2008 and 2010.
 He won the Scandinavian Touring Car Championship in 2016 for Polestar Cyan Racing.

 Career

-He started racing in karting from 1989 through to 1993.
-In 1996 he was Swedish Formula Ford Champion.
+Göransson started racing in karting from 1989 through to 1993.
+In 1996, he was Swedish Formula Ford Champion.
 He also competed in both the British and European Formula Ford Championships.
 He won the European Formula Ford Championship in 2001.
-In 2002 he raced in some rounds of the British Formula Renault, before moving to the STCC in 2003 where he finished fifth in his first season.
+In 2002, he raced in some rounds of the British Formula Renault, before moving to the STCC in 2003 where he finished fifth in his first season.

-His time in the STCC has been very successful.
+Göransson's time in the STCC has been very successful.
 After winning back-to-back titles for West Coast Racing in 2004 and 2005, he switched to Flash Engineering in 2006 and drove alongside team owner Jan "Flash" Nilsson for three years.
-In 2008 he was champion for the third time.
-In 2009 he returned to WCR and regained the drivers title in 2010.
+In 2008, he was champion for the third time.
+In 2009, he returned to WCR and regained the drivers title in 2010.

-He was winner of the European Touring Car Cup held at Vallelunga in 2005.
+Göransson was winner of the European Touring Car Cup held at Vallelunga in 2005.